Loanho314/SAF-Argumentation/README.md

 - Go to the directory where your source code is, i.e., .\SAF-Argumentation\code
 - Package the project by using the following command: mvn clean install
-- After that, use the command to run: java -jar -Xmx4G target/my-graal-app-1.0-jar-with-dependencies.jar arg0 arg1
-  where arg0 is an input, for example, arg0 = "yago.dlgp"
-        arg1 is an output, for example, arg1 = "output/excutiontime.txt"
+- After compiling, the jar file is in the target folder, and it contains all the dependencies.
+Next, use the command to run: java -jar -Xmx4G target/my-graal-app-1.0-jar-with-dependencies.jar arg0 arg1 where arg0 is an input, for example, arg0 = "yago.dlgp" arg1 is an output, for example, arg1 = "output/excutiontime.txt"
-- An alternative way is to run dirrectly a command without compiling the project: mvn exec:java -Dexec.mainClass="fr.lirmm.graphik.NAry.Experiment1" arg0 arg1
+- An alternative way is to run a command directly without compiling the project: mvn exec:java -Dexec.mainClass="fr.lirmm.graphik.NAry.Experiment1" arg0 arg1

+Note: This project can also be used as a Java library.
+After packing the project, add the project as a Maven dependency to your project and profit.

 # Status
 This application is still under development.
 We will update a new version to support OWL2, RDF and DLGP input without performing the translation steps.